-La Herradura is a small village belonging to Almuñécar, with no more than 4000 inhabitants.
-It is one of the few remaining unspoilt villages on the southern cost of Spain and offers a truly Spanish experience.
+La Herradura is a small village with no more than 4000 inhabitants.
+It is one of the few remaining unspoiled villages on the southern coast of Spain and offers a truly Spanish experience.
 What was once an old fishing village is now the envy of other coastal towns in the area.
 La Herradura presents a typical aspect of whitewashed buildings climbing the gentle slopes of a small hill leading up from the beach.
 The village is situated around one of the most beautiful bays along the south coast of Spain.
 The name, La Herradura (The Horseshoe), comes from the shape of the bay it overlooks and enjoys over 2 kilometres of beach.

 The stunning bay is sprinkled with charming Spanish restaurants and small friendly bars that will make you feel at home.
-You must try one of the traditional tapas bars, the province of Granada is the only province where you are guaranteed a free "tapa" with a glass of wine or beer, an old tradition of serving food with a drink which may be fresh fish, ham, cheese, or meats etc. There are a wide variety of restaurant in la Herradura to cater for most tastes.
-The village has all the essential shops, banks and services you might need.
+You must try one of the traditional tapas bars, the province of Granada is the only province where you are guaranteed a free "tapa" with a glass of wine or beer, an old tradition of serving food with a drink which may be fresh fish, ham, cheese, or meats, etc. There is a wide variety of restaurants in La Herradura to cater to most tastes.
+The village has all the essential shops, banks, and services you might need.

 Other Activities To Do

 There are plenty of things to do here when you are not in the saddle.
-Watersports are very popular and there are numerous businesses offering different types of courses and equipments to hire in La Herradura.
+Water sports are very popular and there are numerous businesses offering different types of courses and equipment to hire in La Herradura.
 Divers and snorkelers will find surprisingly good conditions and sites with lots of underwater pinnacles and a wide variety of species.
-Other watersports include kayaking, which allow access to some of the tiny coves and beaches that only can be reached by water, paddle boarding, Hobie Cats, sailing, surfing and much more.
+Other water sports include kayaking, which allows access to some of the tiny coves and beaches that only can be reached by water, paddle boarding, Hobie Cats, sailing, surfing, and much more.